Richard Moll: Career

-In Super Password, Moll appeared with Judy Norton Taylor, Nancy Lane, Markie Post, Gloria Loring, Florence Halop, Debra Maffett, Elaine Joyce, and Kim Morgan Greene, with Bert Convy as the game show's host from 1984 to 1987.

-Moll played himself in The Facts of Life (Season 9, episodes 1 and 2: "Down and Out in Malibu").

-Moll appeared in The Flintstones and Casper Meets Wendy, both TV spin-offs.
-In 1999's But I'm a Cheerleader, Moll played a gay man who, with his partner (Wesley Mann), helps gay teenagers escape from a nearby camp where parents send their teenage offspring for conversion therapy.
-He played the drifter on the Nickelodeon show 100 Deeds for Eddie McDowd.

-In 2001, he played Hugh Kane, the ghost haunting a mansion in Scary Movie 2.
-In 2007, he played (along with M. Steven Felty) Kolchak Jefferson Stillwall in the Anthony C. Ferrante horror film Headless Horseman.
-In 2014, Moll appeared as a security guard on an episode of Anger Management with Charlie Sheen.

 Voiceover work

 Moll can be heard in many animated productions, often as a villain with a deep, growling voice.
-He voiced Two-Face in Batman: The Animated Series, Scorpion in later episodes of Spider-Man (who was originally voiced by Martin Landau) and the Abomination in The Incredible Hulk (who was originally voiced by Kevin Schon).
+He voiced Norman in Mighty Max and Two-Face in Batman: The Animated Series.

 Moll also provided voice work in the Batman: The Brave and the Bold episode "Chill of the Night!" voicing Lew Moxon as well as briefly reprising Two-Face (who was mainly voiced by James Remar).
 His first role in an animated film was as a beat poet in Ralph Bakshi's American Pop.
-Moll also starred as Norman in the animated series Mighty Max and voiced Vorn the Unspeakable, a Cthulhu-like character, in the Freakazoid! episode "Statuesque".

-Moll voiced the Devil Hulk in the 2005 video game Incredible Hulk: Ultimate Destruction.
-In the 2010 video game Dante's Inferno, he voiced Death (which he shared with Dee Bradley Baker) and King Minos.

 Personal life and death

 Moll was married twice: he was married to Laura Class from 1989 to 1992 and Susan Brown from 1993 to 2005.
 He had two children with Brown as well as stepchildren.

 Moll was an avid bird watcher who spent his retirement in Big Bear Lake, California.

 Moll died at his home in Big Bear Lake on October 26, 2023, at the age of 80.